 Dr. Chaitra Ujjani, MD, Associate Professor of Medicine, Georgetown University Hospital

 This session will present the results of qualitative “research on research” that is sponsored and conducted by a leading BioPharma boutique.
-The research itself will include in-depth interviews with 20 practicing oncologists and 20 patients, followed by joint bulletin boards.
+The research itself will include in-depth interviews with 20 practicing oncologists and 10 patients.
 All interviews will focus on the provider-patient relationship.
 In addition, provider interviews will address the steps they take on the path to selecting a therapeutic regimen and how this varies from line-to-line.
 Patient interviews will focus on how they acquire information and the role(s) they would like to play in their own therapy.

 Presenters include a practicing oncologist and a senior agency-side researcher who is a cancer survivor.